zhen-huan-hu/language-sas/README.md

 Syntax highlighting supports base SAS syntax up to ver. **9.3**; supports highlighting different statment keywords in **data step section** and **procedure section**.
 Also supports highlighting SQL procedure keywords.

 ![Syntax highlighting](https://cloud.githubusercontent.com/assets/9272721/6988864/f2a92720-da1a-11e4-9dc7-8bb0d4a95800.PNG)
-> One Dark theme is used in the screenshot.
+> The screenshot used the default One Dark theme.

 ### Auto indentation
 Auto indentation is supported.
 However, there is some limitations due to how Atom currently implemented its indentation mechanism.
 I was not able to implement the exact indentation behavior as what I did in the Vim SAS indentation script.